 If you want to save even more money, buying a discounted gift card through Raise is a good option.

 4. Give Her the Day Off

-One of the best Valentine gift ideas I’ve used in the past, and use throughout the year, is giving Mrs. Frugal Rules the gift of time.
+One of the best Valentine gift ideas I’ve used in the past, and use throughout the year, is giving my wife the gift of time.

 She gets to take the day off and go do whatever she wants to do and I stay home with the kids so she can enjoy that time to herself.